Here's What This $42 Billion Hedge Fund Company Has Been Buying

-Today, let's look at the D. E. Shaw company, founded by David E. Shaw, and with a reportable stock portfolio totaling $42.0 billion in value as of September 30, 2012.
+Today let's look at the D. E. Shaw & Co., founded by David E. Shaw and with a reportable stock portfolio totaled $41.8 billion in value as of March 31.

 Shaw is known as a math wizard, and a quantitative investing pioneer.
 His firm is reportedly extremely selective, hiring less than 1% of applicants -- and Amazon.com CEO Jeff Bezos once made the cut.

-The article Here's What This $42 Billion Hedge Fund Company Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter,owns shares of Apple, Amazon.com, Google, Johnson & Johnson, and Priceline.com.
-The Motley Fool owns shares of Apple, Amazon.com, Google, Johnson & Johnson, NXP Semiconductors , and Priceline.com.
-Motley Fool newsletter services recommend Apple, Amazon.com, Google, Johnson & Johnson, NXP Semiconductors , and Priceline.com.
+The article Here's What This $42 Billion Hedge Fund Company Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Google, Amazon.com, and Ford.
+The Motley Fool recommends and owns shares of Amazon.com, Exelixis, Ford, and Google.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.